GreenMeteor/discordapp/README.md

 4. Go into your Discord server settings, under Widget you'll see your server id (Will be needed!) place the server id after this url `https://discordapp.com/widget?id=` and follow the next step
 5. In `ACP --> Discord Settings` place your Discord Widget URL in the configuration option then save and now you're done.

-> Note: Discord is an external service the provides the widget that is placed within your HumHub's sidebar.
+> Note: Discord is an external service that provides the widget that is placed within your HumHub's sidebar.

 ### __Product Distributors:__
 @GreenMeteor